nlpub/russe-evaluation/russe/evaluation/README.md

     cd ./russe-evaluation/russe/evaluation
     ```

-4. Calculate similarities for the train.csv file (fill the sim column of the train.csv file).
+4. Calculate similarities for the *test.csv* and *train.csv* file (fill the sim column in these files).

 5. Run the evaluation:

     ```
+    # test if it works on our sample data
     ./evaluate_test.py train-sample.csv

+    # evaluate your model on the training data
     ./evaluate_test.py ~/path/to/your/train.csv

+    # evaluate your model on the training data
     ./evaluate_test.py ~/path/to/your/test.csv
     ```

 Results of the evaluations are printet to stdout.
 Most essential metrics are also printed to stderr.
 You should see something like this: